test

 Enjoy an eagle's eye view of Dubrovnik Old Town and its environs from a mountain belvedere.

-Other leading attractions include (alphabetically): Aquarium and Maritime Museum Bell Tower Onofrio's Fountain Church of St Blaise Church of the Assumption Dominican Monastery Franciscan Monastery Minceta Fort Rector's Palace Sponza Palace
+They include (alphabetically): Aquarium and Maritime Museum Bell Tower Church of St Blaise Church of the Assumption Dominican Monastery Franciscan Monastery Minceta Fort Onofrio's Fountain Rector's Palace Sponza Palace

 Dubrovnik Old Town